rbruinier/AdventOfCode/README.md

 Generic `LoopedLinkedListSet` is a not yet fully realized (but functional enough) looped linked list for unique values.

+### WeightedGraph

+A type to store elements and edges of a graph.

+### BFS

+The BFS type wraps two solvers using the BFS algorithm.

+- visitAllElements(in: WeightedGraph, startingAtIndex: Int, returnToStart: Bool) tries to visit all elements in a WeightedGraph at least once with the shortest possible path.
+- shortestPathInGrid(grid: some BFSGrid, from: Point2D, to: Point2D) will try to find the shortest possible path between two points in a 2D grid.
+It is up to the caller to implement the BFSGrid protocol so that it can provide available neighbors for a point in the grid.

 ## Array & ArraySlice Extensions

 - `mostCommonElement` -> Element: finds most common element in an array